From bad skin to muffin tops, this doctor dishes on her breakup with the sweet stuff.

 Fact: Sugar is directly responsible for the secretion of a hormone called insulin.
 Most of the time we release insulin naturally without having any issues.
 But when we eat too much sugar, and too much insulin gets released into the body, bad things happen — like weight gain, especially around your waist.
 To make matters worse, when the body runs out of insulin to secrete, and we still keep eating sugar, we may quickly develop diabetes.
 And living with uncontrolled diabetes can put us at risk for a long list of nasty complications.

 Then comes the premature aging.
-Sugar has the potential to give you wrinkles and make you look old by reacting with proteins in the body to form tiny mischievous compounds called advanced glycation end products (AGEs).
+Sugar has the potential to give you wrinkles and make you look old by reacting with proteins in the body to form tiny mischievous compounds called (AGEs).
 These AGEs wreak havoc on the body by causing inflammation and stress on a cellular level.
 This additional stress can lead to diabetes or Alzheimer’s.
 And when AGEs accumulate in your skin cells, they cause direct damage to the epidermis, making your skin stiffer and far less supple (in other words, more wrinkled).

 3. I don’t like your friends.